apache/cayenne-website/src/main/site/content/news/cayenne-41-final-released.md

 ```

-- And a numerous minor fixes and improvements.
+- And numerous minor fixes and improvements.

 Cayenne can be downloaded from [here](/download.html).